morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-11/Notes.md

 Profiling is a process of dynamic program analysis that measures various values related to program execution to give you a better understanding of the program behavior.

 The runtime/pprof standard Go package is used for profilling all kinds of applications apart from HTTP servers.
-The high-level net/http/pprof package should be used when you want to profile a wweb application written in Go.
+The high-level net/http/pprof package should be used when you want to profile a web application written in Go.

 ```
 pprof.StartCPUProfile(cpuFile)